University at Buffalo School of Law, The State University of New York

 Study Abroad

-In addition, students will gain valuable skills navigating their way around a new school, legal system and country, while making linkages and friendships that will endure long past law school.
+In addition, students gain valuable skills navigating their way around a new school, legal system and country, while building relationships and friendships that will endure long past law school.
+The law school offers study abroad opportunities in Australia, Scotland and Spain.

 Student Life